-Product revenue, net increased to \$0.3 million in 2021.
+Product revenue, net increased to \$1.0 million in 2021.
 There were no product revenues in the comparative prior period.
 The increase is due to FDA approval of our lead product candidate, IMCIVREE in November 2020.
-We recorded our first sales of IMCIVREE in March 2021 and the three months ended June 30, 2021 represent our first full quarter of sales subsequent to the launch of IMCIVREE.
+We recorded our first sales of IMCIVREE in March 2021 and the three months ended September 30, 2021 represent our second full quarter of sales subsequent to the launch of IMCIVREE.
 We expect our initial sales of IMCIVREE will be limited by the ultra-rare nature of the disease and limited number of diagnosed patients in the United States.
+To date, all of our product revenue has been generated in the United States.

-Cost of sales increased to \$0.1 million in 2021.
+Cost of sales increased to \$0.2 million in 2021.
 There were no cost of sales in the comparative prior period.
 All of our inventory of IMCIVREE produced prior to FDA approval is available for commercial or clinical use.
 Most of the manufacturing costs have been recorded as research and development expenses in prior periods.
-Accordingly, the costs for IMCIVREE included in our cost of sales for the three months ended June 30, 2021 were insignificant and reflect the amortization of our capitalized sales based milestone payment made to Ipsen upon our first commercial sale as well as a royalty due to Ipsen on our net product sales.
-We expect cost of sales to increase as we begin to sell inventory that is produced after we begin capitalizing IMCIVREE commercial inventory.
+Accordingly, the costs for IMCIVREE included in our cost of sales for the three months ended September 30, 2021 were insignificant and primarily reflect the amortization of our capitalized sales based milestone payment made to Ipsen upon our first commercial sale as well as a royalty due to Ipsen on our net product sales.
+We expect cost of sales to increase as we continue to sell inventory that is produced after we began capitalizing IMCIVREE commercial inventory.

 Research and development expense.
-Research and development expense increased by \$2.1 million to \$25.1 million in 2021 from \$23.0 million in 2020, an increase of 9%.
+Research and development expense increased by \$4.5 million to \$27.5 million in 2021 from \$23.0 million in 2020, an increase of 20%.
 The increase was primarily due to the following: